Dan-Q/plonker/README.md

 # Plonker

-An experimental project in wildcard domain name hackery and exceptionally-British name-calling.

-More to follow.
+Exceptionally-British web application generating fake news stories about plonkers of any kind, powered by Sinatra (Ruby).

+See it in action at:

+* URLs to follow

 ## License

-© Copyright Dan Q 2017.
+© Copyright [Dan Q](https://danq.me/) 2017.
 Released under the MIT license (you may do anything they want with this code as long as you provide attribution back to me and don't hold me liable).